 “When guests come in, the first thing you want them to see is that you thought of them.” ~ Genevieve Gorder

-The great thing about a vacation rental is that it provides the ambience and comforts of a real home that many hotels cannot.
+The great thing about a vacation rental is, it provides the ambience and comforts of a real home that many hotels cannot.

 Your guests, however, aren’t paying to stay in your home, per se; but rather, a home like yours.
 They want your home without you in it—neither in body nor in hyper-personalized spirit.

-When selling a home, a great realtor will advise you to remove hyper-personal items like family photos, zany art, an elliptical machine in the bedroom, and anything else that would hinder buyers from picturing themselves living there… without you in it.
+When selling a home, a great realtor will advise you to remove hyper-personal items like family photos, zany art, an elliptical machine in the bedroom, and anything else that would hinder buyers from picturing themselves living there.

 The same rule applies to short-term rentals, especially if you want to double your revenue.
-So be sure to remove hyper-personal items and replace them with local flair—items that reflect the history, style and culture of your city or neighborhood.
+So be sure to remove hyper-personal items and replace them with local flair—decor that harkens the history, style and culture of your city or neighborhood.
 A great place to shop for local flair is at vintage stores and antique shops in your area.

 While you’re at it, add in useful and thoughtful amenities like bathrobes and slippers; Bluetooth-enabled TVs and speakers (for streaming); a spice rack; bicycles; beach chairs and snorkeling gear; et al., for guests to use during their stay.